neopoly/simple_assertions/README.md

 [Source][github] |
 [Documentation][doc]

-A collection of usefull assertions.
+A collection of useful assertions.

 ## Usage